troyere/test-vite-plus/README.md

 # vite-plus-starter

-A starter for creating a Vite Plus project.
+A great starter for creating a Vite Plus project.

 ## Development